-Intercultural communication is, and has always been, an integral part of Amie Maciszewski’s life.
-Growing up in rural New Mexico in a Polish immigrant family, she was exposed from infancy to least three cultures and languages.
+Intercultural communication is and has always been an integral part of my (Amie Maciszewski’s) life.
+Growing up in rural New Mexico in a Polish immigrant family, I was exposed from infancy to at least three cultures and languages.

-Because she was bilingual in Polish and English, it was relatively easy for her to acquire a level of proficiency in Spanish and French by the time she was a teenager.
-This instilled in her not only a deep appreciation of diversity but also a keen awareness of social inequality.
-Thus, as a youth she began her lifelong quest to grasp the nuances of very different cultures found in their respective expressive traditions.
-In her four decades plus of close association with the Indian subcontinent and its people and culture she has acquired fluency in Bengali, and proficiency in Hindi and spoken Urdu.
+Because I was bilingual in Polish and English, it was relatively easy for her to acquire a level of proficiency in Spanish and French by the time I was a teenager.
+This instilled in me not only a deep appreciation of diversity but also a keen awareness of social inequality.
+Thus, as a youth I began her lifelong quest to grasp the nuances of very different cultures found in their respective expressive traditions.
+In my four decades plus of close association with the Indian subcontinent and its people and culture, I have acquired fluency in Bengali, and proficiency in Hindi and spoken Urdu.

-Amie has chosen the lifelong study of the complex and diverse music culture of the Indian subcontinent because she believes that understanding one culture in depth will facilitate understanding of and appreciation for other cultures.
+I have chosen the lifelong study of the complex and diverse music culture of the Indian subcontinent because I believe that understanding one culture in depth will facilitate understanding of and appreciation for other cultures.

-Through teaching music lessons and directing ensembles, she facilitates students of Hindustani music in the discovery of this art form’s formidable challenge, transformative quality, and joyous inspiration.
-She strives to motivate students and nurture their confidence and creativity by providing situations for them to perform together in public contexts.
-Her belief is that practicing this music and participating in its culture in diaspora will lead students from diverse backgrounds to improve their analytical, problem-solving, critical thinking, and communication skills, as well as broaden their conception of sound and culture.
+Through teaching music lessons and directing ensembles, I facilitate students of Hindustani music in the discovery of this art form’s formidable challenge, transformative quality, and joyous inspiration.
+I strive to motivate students and nurture their confidence and creativity by providing situations for them to perform together in public contexts.
+My belief is that practicing this music and participating in its culture in diaspora will lead students from diverse backgrounds to improve their analytical, problem-solving, critical thinking, and communication skills, as well as broaden their conception of sound and culture.

-Thus, her role is that of a cultural mediator between music makers and performing artists of diverse communities, academia, and the public sector.
-In other words, she advocates an interdisciplinary approach to the study of musics around the world as a study of intercultural communication.
+Thus, my role is that of a cultural mediator between music makers and performing artists of diverse communities, academia, and the public sector.
+In other words, I advocate an interdisciplinary approach to the study of musics around the world as a study of intercultural communication.